RyanMicrosoftContosoUniversity/purview-data-governance/README.md

-    2. Create an Azure Key Vault
-        a.
-This will be utilized to store the SPN secret when it is created
+#### 2. Create an Azure Key Vault (This will be utilized to store the SPN secret when it is created)

-    3. Navigate back to App Registrations and create a Client Secret
+#### 3. Navigate back to App Registrations and create a Client Secret

 ![Alt text](docs/images/purview-app-registration-images/App_Registration_3.png)